 What the application should look like

-The output of the application should look something like this:
+The output of your application should look similar to this:

-The output should not be more "verbose" then this.
+The output should not be more "verbose" than this.
 Be sure to remove all your other

 Requirements of your solution